Rangers Week Ahead: A Quick farewell … and a too-long offseason begins

-A long offseason for the New York Rangers begins in just a few days.
+A long offseason for the New York Rangers begins in just a few days — but not before Jonathan Quick’s final NHL game.

 Two games remain before the Rangers end their second straight non-playoff season – one that saw them never get more than three games over the NHL version of .500 and tie a team record by being shut out 10 times.
 They’ve been below NHL .500 since a 4-2 loss to the Seattle Kraken on Jan.
 12 dropped them to 20-21-7.

-New York is 33-38-9 entering its final two games, visits to the Florida Panthers on Monday and the Tampa Bay Lightning on Wednesday.
+New York is 33-38-9 entering Quick’s final NHL appearance against the Florida Panthers on Monday, followed by the season finale at the Tampa Bay Lightning on Wednesday.
 The Rangers are last in the Metropolitan Division and on the bottom of the Eastern Conference.
 They’re assured of coming in last in the division for the first time since 2017-18 – and they’re on the verge of ending up at the bottom of their conference for the first time since the League’s initial expansion in 1967 (they were last in the six-team NHL in 1965-66).

 The Rangers entered last week coming off back-to-back home wins against the Detroit Red Wings and Washington Capitals, but the Buffalo Sabres spoiled their home finale on April 8 by rallying in the third period for a 5-3 win.
 The Blueshirts began a season-ending three-game trip on Saturday by playing the Dallas Stars to a standstill through more than 52 minutes before Jason Robertson’s power-play goal broke a scoreless tie.
 He added an empty-netter to hand the Rangers a 2-0 loss.